1901 Kesteven County Council election

-The sixth set of elections to Kesteven County Council were held on Thursday, 7 March 1901.
+The fifth set of elections to Kesteven County Council were held on Thursday, 7 March 1901.
 Kesteven was one of three divisions of the historic county of Lincolnshire in England; it consisted of the ancient wapentakes (or hundreds) of Aswardhurn, Aveland, Beltisloe, Boothby Graffoe, Flaxwell, Langoe, Loveden, Ness, and Winnibriggs and Threo.
 The Local Government Act 1888 established Kesteven as an administrative county, governed by a Council; elections were held every three years from 1889, until it was abolished by the Local Government Act 1972, which established Lincolnshire County Council in its place.

 Nearly every candidate was returned unopposed in the election, with contests in only seven of the 48 divisions.
 No party affiliation is recorded for any of the candidates, except those for Gonerby and Osbournby.